ryallmeida/r_p_saude/README.md

 * Motivation to learn R
 * Some real applications and Case Studies
 * Installation  of R, and development environment (RStudio/IDE)
+* Introduction to descriptive statistics
+* Main native plots in R

 ### Class References